utmapp/docs.getutm.app/settings-apple/virtualization.md

 ## **macOS 12+**{: .label .label-green } Pointer
 Pointer support for macOS or **macOS 13+**{: .label .label-green } Linux booting from UEFI.

-**macOS 13+**{: .label .label-green } emulates a trackpad on macOS guests while earlier versions emulates a mouse on macOS.
+## **macOS 13+**{: .label .label-green } Trackpad

+Emulates a trackpad for macOS guests.
+Requires Ventura or higher guest.
 This allows support for trackpad gestures.

 ## **macOS 13+**{: .label .label-green } Rosetta
 See [Rosetta]({% link advanced/rosetta.md %}) for more details.